What’s a Startup and How to Launch One?

 The best ways to gain insights and meet smart techies are developer conferences, hackathons, and various smaller tech events held locally or within your reach.
 But, how to find a developer for your startup there?
 Just approach one, tell him/her about your startup and plans to grow, get him/her interested, strike a chord and wait till the software engineer will follow.
 Most of the engineers who work many years for one company and who have achieved the top level of their seniority may want to be a part of a startup ( a.k.a. make a change) and succeed by contributing.
 The same goes for the junior developers.
 Maybe, your startup idea is something they have always dreamed about developing.

-Github and Stack Overflow are the online repositories that include lots of tech talents.
+Github and Stack Overflow are online repositories that include lots of tech talents.
 Software developers, who want to learn or to share something upload their code on these platforms.
-Thus, you can connect with tech developers, see the way they write their code, is it clean, logical, and gain even more insights.
+Thus, you can connect with tech developers, see the way they write their code, is it clean, and logical, and gain even more insights.
 Besides, developers, who upload their work want it to be seen and assessed by potential employers.

 If you already have software developers on your team, one of the best solutions to find new candidates is to ask your teammates for a referral.
 Perhaps, your software engineers are in extensive developer circles and talk to their colleagues from time to time.
 Some of these colleagues might search for a job or desire to be a part of a startup.
 Or, your team techies can recommend people they have once worked with a good skillset.
 What makes referrals so popular?
 Here, you will receive recommendations of developers that will meet your business purposes and include the much-needed technical and personal skills as your team already knows what you are searching for.

 If you have acknowledged how to hire a programmer for a startup, then it’s time to augment your team.
 And, you already know the steps to do it – online and offline developer events.